Serving the areas of Dublin, Hawkinsville, and Macon, Georgia

 Working with an Attorney

 DUI accidents, wrongful death, and even motor carrier liability may play a part in your case.
 These are all different areas of law, though they fall under the personal injury field.
 Therefore, it is important to partner with a legal team that understands your situation and the many factors that can change its outcome.
-When you reach out to an attorney, the legal process will begin with:
+When you reach out to a Macon injury attorney, the legal process will begin with:

 - Outlining your options.
 You will be contacted by health care providers, insurance companies, and possibly the other driver’s legal representative.
 These parties are after one thing: money.
 It is easy to sign a contract or make a statement at this point and nullify any compensation you could have received.

 Our compassionate team will explain what you should and should not do, and we can deal with insurance and medical companies so you can focus on recuperating.
 Contact us today for more information.